 The program is born of the COVID-19 disruption and structured for success, both professional and personal, in a remote-first reality.
 Throughout, young leaders work closely with bright, motivated peers, fostering a sense of comradery and belonging to go with a shared purpose.
 The deliberate collaborative structure ensures they remain focused and energized in a confusing world that needs their help to create a healthy future.

-The program will continue in the Fall of 2020.
+The program will continue in the Winter & Spring of 2021.

 Interested in learning more?
 Let’s talk.

-The COVID-19 pandemic has accentuated pressure on higher education, resulting in a proactive shift to fully online classes (Princeton, Stanford) and large numbers of students deferring enrollment (20% of Harvard freshmen).
-UNC-Chapel Hill saw major outbreaks of COVID-19 infections within the first week of the semester and went fully online.
+The COVID-19 pandemic has accentuated pressure on higher education, resulting in a proactive shift to fully online classes and large numbers of students deferring enrollment.

-These factors are resulting in large numbers of high-potential students who are poorly engaged—or not engaged at all—in learning the practical, hands-on skills they need to be effective agents of change.
+These factors are resulting in large numbers of high-potential students who are poorly engaged in learning the practical, hands-on skills required to be effective agents of change.
 Our program puts these students to work.

 Instead of a typical internship model, where most work is apprenticeship-based and often has little lasting impact, in a time when understanding and creating change is vital, the program’s projects are designed by senior sponsors to focus on real-world problems in a context where the teams have practical and oftentimes pivotal value in addressing complex challenges.